grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## Specific scene edits
 :scene:
 * [ ] make sure you make it clear early on that Hemi is the 'Deck Boss'
+* [ ] make sure there's a scene where Percy understands something is wrong with her boat just by feeling it.
+(Like the DC captains knowing there's a leak just by the pitch of the roll)
 * [ ] mention that the navigation table is lit from underneath?
 (Is it? or is it just a well-lit station?)
 * [ ] Contrast the sound and smoke and roughness of the diesels running with the quiet and elegance of the electrics motors on batteries
 	* [ ] also the relationship between the black smoke pouring off the diesels and the cigarillo/cigarette smoke